AIRI-Institute/AriGraph/README.md

 - **prompts** contains prompts used in pipelines.
 - **src** and **utils** contains service classes and functions.

-Other python files contains pipeline for every agent and also code for running game in interactive mode in console.
-Each pipeline has highlighted changeable part with parameters of running.
+The other Python files contain a pipeline for each agent as well as code for running the game in interactive mode in the console.
+Each pipeline includes a highlighted, changeable section with parameters for execution.

 ## Citation
-If you find our work useful, please cite the [AriGraph](https://arxiv.org/abs/2207.06881):
+If you find our work useful, please cite the [AriGraph]():
 ```
 @misc{
 anokhin2024arigraph,